SolarLune/goaseprite/README.md

 func (this *Player) Draw() {
     // And draw it~!
-    raylib.DrawTextureRec(this.Texture, this.TextureRect, raylib.Vector2{0, 0}, raylib.White)
+    rl.DrawTextureRec(this.Texture, this.TextureRect, rl.Vector2{0, 0}, rl.White)
 }

 ```